 There’s huge excitement in Northern Lights (Aurora Borealis) hunting circles right now.
-The lights are historically at their most frequent and spectacular when the sun reaches the peak of its 11 year activity cycle known as Solar Maximum and NASA is predicting this will happen in winter 2013.
+The Lights are historically at their most frequent and spectacular when the sun reaches the peak of its 11 year activity cycle known as Solar Maximum and experts are predicting this will happen during the winter of 2013/2014.

-Just to confuse you further, NASA has updated their prediction on the coming solar maximum and has announced there will be a double-peak.
+Just to confuse you further, NASA has updated its prediction on the coming Solar Maximum and has announced there will be a double-peak.
 This means there will be two peaks with a high level of sun spots and solar flare.
 The first of the peaks will occur as previously predicted in late 2013 (we’re still waiting so best make that early 2014) and this will be followed by a second twin peak in 2015.
 According to NASA, this is known as a mini cycle which will last for around 2 years.

 In further depth, NASA’s prediction is based on the number of sunspots originating on our star’s surface and, as the name would suggest, Solar Maximum is when the frequency of sunspots peaks.
 Here is how the number of Spot-LESS days has totted up over the last few winters: